tlawrence3/tSFM/README.md

 used.
-Algorithm `GPD` is implemented according to the "Peaks-over-Threshhold" (PoT) tail-approximation approach described as algorithm APPROXIMATE in the manuscript, which includes the `ECDF` and `ECDF_pseudo` algorithms as special cases.
-The default method is `GPD`. tSFM also calculates the confidence intervals for all the p-values except for the ones with zero exceedances calculated with pseudocounts.
+Algorithm `GPD` is implemented according to the "Peaks-over-Threshhold" (PoT) tail-approximation approach described as algorithm APPROXIMATE in the manuscript, which includes the `ECDF` and `ECDF_pseudo` algorithms as special cases.  tSFM also calculates the confidence intervals for all the p-values except for those calculated with pseudocounts.

 1. To calculate the significance of KLD divergence values with 100 permutations for the contrast of the human and MAJOR clades, we can choose among the three algorithms of GPD, ECDF and ECDF_pseudo as in the three examples below:

     a.
-Method `ECDF_pseudo`
+Method `ECDF_pseudo`:
     ```shell
     tsfm --kldperms 100 -m ECDF_pseudo -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```
     The `--kldperms` option will set the number of permutations to compute significance of KLD values to 100.

     b.
-Method `ECDF`.
+Method `ECDF`:
     ```shell
     tsfm --kldperms 100 --exceedances 5 -m ECDF --alpha 0.03 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```
     The `--alpha` option will set the significance level to compute the confidence interval of pvalues.
 Its default is 0.05.

     c.
-Method `GPD`.
+Method `GPD`:
+    ```shell
+    tsfm --kldperms 100 -m GPD --targetperms 70 --exceedances 5 --peaks 50 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
+    ```
     In addition to the previous options, there are options `--targetperms` and `--peaks` specific to method `GPD`.
 Options `targetperms` and `peaks` are referred to as variables T and U, respectively in the algorithm APPROXIMATE.
 Also the option `exceedances` is referred to as parameter S and is used for both methods `ECDF` and `GPD`.
-    ```shell
-    tsfm --kldperms 100 -m GPD --targetperms 70 --exceedances 5 --peaks 50 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
-    ```
-        1. The default value for option `targetperms` is 500.
+The default value for option `targetperms` is 500.
 The value of the option `targetperms` should be less than the maximum permutation number indicated with option `--kldperms` or `--idperms`.

-        1. The default value of `exceedances` is 10.
+The default value of `exceedances` is 10.
 This number also needs to be less than the maximum permutation number and need not be (much) larger than 10, which is a standard rule-of-thumb for estimation of binomial proportions.

-        1. The default for option `peaks` is 250; However in the algorithm APPROXIMATE the peak will be set to the minimum of 250 and one-third of the permutations.
+The default for option `peaks` is 250; However in the algorithm APPROXIMATE the peak will be set to the minimum of 250 and one-third of the permutations.
 The value of option peaks needs to be less than the maximum permutation number.

-    d.
 The output of KLD and ID logo significance from the examples described above will be two text files named `KLD_HOMO_MAJOR_stats.txt` and `KLD_MAJOR_HOMO_stats.txt`.
 An example of a record from the output text file is shown below.

     Coord|State|Statistic|Sample-Sz-Back|Sample-Sz-Fore|P-value|CI.Lower|CI.Upper|Adjusted-P|Permutations|P-Val-Method|GPD-shape|GPD-scale|Peaks|ADtest-P-val|Freqs-Back|Freqs-Fore